jhipster/generator-jhipster-react-native/docs/oauth2-oidc.md

 ...
 ```

+You can now login to Okta through React Native clients on iOS, Android, and Web.

 #### Add Claims to Access Token

-**NOTE:** These steps are only necessary if you are using JHipster v6, or JHipster v7 with a Reactive JHipster backend.
+**Note:** These steps are only necessary if you are using JHipster v6, or JHipster v7 with a Reactive JHipster backend.

-In order to authentication successfully with your React Native app, you have to do a bit more configuration in Okta.
-Since the React Native client will only send an access token to JHipster, you need to 1) add a `groups` claim to the access token and 2) add a couple more claims so the user's name will be available in JHipster.

-Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the **default** one.
-Click the **Claims** tab and **Add Claim**.
-Name it "groups" and include it in the Access Token.
-Set the value type to "Groups" and set the filter to be a Regex of `.*`.
-Click **Create**.

-Add another claim, name it `given_name`, include it in the access token, use `Expression` in the value type, and set the value to `user.firstName`.
-Optionally, include it in the `profile` scope.
-Perform the same actions to create a `family_name` claim and use expression `user.lastName`.
+Follow the instructions under "Add Claims to Access Token" in the [JHipster Ionic ReadMe](https://github.com/oktadeveloper/generator-jhipster-ionic/blob/6d1c64082fe8ca53e44656021b3549c5708764af/README.md#add-claims-to-access-token).